 The Arapaho Indians have lived on the plains of Colorado, Wyoming, Nebraska, and Kansas since the 17th Century.
-Prior to that, they had roots in Minnesota before European expansion forced them westward.
-At that time they were a sedentary, agricultural people, living in permanent villages in the eastern woodlands.
-However, that changed when they moved west and the tribe became a nomadic people following the great buffalo herds.
+Before that, they had roots in Minnesota before European expansion forced them westward.
+They were a sedentary, agricultural people living in permanent villages in the eastern woodlands.
+However, that changed when they moved west, and the tribe became a nomadic people following the great buffalo herds.

 The Plains Arapaho soon split into two separate tribes, the northern and southern Arapaho.
 The Northern Arapaho lived along the edges of the mountains at the headwaters of the Platte River, while the southern Arapaho moved towards the Arkansas River.

 The tribe lived together in small bands, predominantly determined by birth.
 However, members were free to move between bands at will.
-Once a year all of the bands would congregate together for the Sun Dance Festival, an eight-day event at the time of the Summer Solstice.
+Once a year, all of the bands would assemble for the Sun Dance Festival, an eight-day event at the time of the Summer Solstice.
 The festival preceded the great summer buffalo hunt.
-In the middle of the camp, a large open-air Sun Dance Lodge would be constructed of wooden poles with the Sun Dance pole standing in the middle.
+A large open-air Sun Dance Lodge would be constructed of wooden poles in the middle of the camp, with the Sun Dance pole standing in the middle.
 Individual teepees would be erected around the lodge in a large circle.

-The Arapaho are a very spiritual people, believing in an overall creator who they call Be He Teiht.
-As with many Native American peoples they believe in a close relationship between themselves, the animals of their world and the land on which they live.
+The Arapaho are a very spiritual people, believing in an overall creator they call Be He Teiht.
+As with many Native American peoples, they believe in a close relationship between themselves, the animals of their world, and the land on which they live.
 The Arapaho also have a deep respect and appreciation for the wisdom of their elders.

 When the white man pushed west, the Arapaho generally maintained friendly relations and became great traders with the white men.
-But as the pace of western expansion increased, the Arapaho, along with the other Plains Indians found themselves being pushed further and further west.
-In the meantime, the buffalo, which they so depended upon, were being shot by the thousands and left to rot by the newcomers.
+But as the pace of western expansion increased, the Arapaho and the other Plains Indians found themselves being pushed further and further west.
+In the meantime, the buffalo, which they depended upon, were being shot by the thousands and left to rot by the newcomers.

-As the gold rush of 1858 pushed even more of the white men into the vast west, the treaty with the Northern Arapaho was broken.
-In 1867, the treaty of Medicine Lodge placed the Northern Arapaho on their present reservation in Wind River, Wyoming, along with their hereditary enemies, the Shoshone.
+As the gold rush of 1858 pushed even more white men into the vast West, the treaty with the Northern Arapaho was broken.
+In 1867, the treaty of Medicine Lodge placed the Northern Arapaho on their present reservation in Wind River, Wyoming, and their hereditary enemies, the Shoshone.